fanglingsu/vimb/man.md

 ## DESCRIPTION
 {:#DESCRIPTION}

-vimb is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
-The goal of vimb is to build a completely keyboard-driven, efficient and pleasurable browsing experience.
+Vimb is a WebKit based web browser that behaves like the Vimperator plugin for Firefox and has usage paradigms from the great editor, Vim.
+The goal of Vimb is to build a completely keyboard-driven, efficient and pleasurable browsing-experience.

 ## OPTIONS
 {:#OPTIONS}